Ark Angel: Plot

 As there is no way to stop the bomb on the ground, Alex travels to Ark Angel in a second Soyuz-Frigat rocket to deal with it manually.
-He encounters Kaspar aboard Ark Angel but manages to overpower him using the effects of zero-gravity and the sun, and Kaspar is stabbed to death by his own knife.
+He encounters Kaspar aboard Ark Angel but overpowers him using the effects of zero-gravity and the sun, and Kaspar is stabbed to death by his own knife.
 Alex then moves the bomb away so that the wreckage from the detonation will simply break up and disintegrate during atmospheric reentry.
 Ark Angel explodes and Alex falls back to Earth, landing a hundred miles off the coast of Australia.